NAV lending

-NAV (Net Asset Value) lending is a form of fund-level financing where loans are secured by the value of a private equity fund's investments rather than the uncalled capital commitments of limited partners (LPs).
+NAV (Net Asset Value) lending is a form of fund-level financing where loans are secured by the value of a private equity fund’s investments rather than the uncalled capital commitments of limited partners (LPs).
 NAV-based credit facilities provide liquidity to private equity funds by allowing them to borrow against the underlying portfolio.
 These facilities differ from subscription line financing, which relies on LP commitments rather than the net asset value of the fund's holdings.

 NAV-based loans have grown in prominence, particularly in response to market dislocations such as the COVID-19 pandemic, which increased the demand for fund-level liquidity solutions.
 With the growth of private equity as an asset class, the NAV lending market has expanded significantly, with transaction sizes increasing from millions to upwards of $1 billion in recent years.

-NAV lending has emerged as an essential liquidity tool for private equity funds, allowing managers to optimize capital deployment and manage risk more effectively.
-As the market continues to mature, it will be critical for industry participants to balance innovation with prudent risk management to ensure the long-term sustainability of NAV-based financing solutions.